hpc2n/sphinx-lesson-template/content/motivation.rst

  1. the number of tasks is very low and the runtime system therefore does not introduce that much overhead,
  2. the tasks are relatively large and have a relatively high task-specific performance, and
- 3. only a very small number of task can be ready for scheduling at any given time.
+ 3. only a very small number of tasks can be ready for scheduling at any given time.

-If the task granuality is very **fine**, then
+If the task granularity is very **fine**, then

  1. the number of tasks is very high and the runtime system therefore introduces a lot of additional overhead,
  2. the tasks are very small and have a very low task-specific performance, and
- 3. a very large number of task can be ready for scheduling at any given time.
+ 3. a very large number of tasks can be ready for scheduling at any given time.

 Both of these extremes lead to lowered performance.
 We want to keep most computational resources busy most of the time.